BOARD OF DIRECTORS

 Callie graduated in 2008 from Westmont College with her Bachelor’s Degree of Science in Kinesiology.
 She was a full time personal trainer for 5 years before closing her business to raise her three young sons, Caleb, Connor, and Corban.
 She has been married to her best friend, Kirk, for 10 years.

-John and his wife, Kathy, have been married for 48 years and have four grown children and five grandchildren.
+John Prosser, Class of 2021 – John and his wife, Kathy, have been married for 50 years and have four grown children and five grandchildren.
 They have also been foster parents to an additional 34 babies.
 John, Kathy and their growing family have been regular attenders at Forest Home Memorial Weekend Family Camp since 1975.
 After a career in corporate financial management, John retired in 2015 as Executive Vice President, Finance and Administration (CFO), for Jacobs Engineering Group, Inc., where he was part of its’ management team for over 40 years.
-He currently serves on the Board of Directors of the Forest Home Foundation and Child SHARE, a non-profit organization that recruits and supports foster and adoptive parents primarily through the faith community.
+He currently serves on the Board of Directors of the Forest Home Foundation and Foster All, a non-profit organization that recruits and supports foster and adoptive parents primarily through the faith community.
 The Prosser’s now attend La Canada Presbyterian Church, following over 50 years of membership and service with Glendale Presbyterian Church.
 There, John served as an Elder since 1977, holding various positions including multiple terms as President, Treasurer, and chairman of numerous committees: especially Endowment and Property & Finance.

-Jim first attended Forest Home as a teenager with Young Life at a critical time in his Christian walk.
-His wife of 36 years, Sue, also accepted Jesus at Forest Home.
+Jim Wirick, Class of 2020 – Jim first attended Forest Home as a teenager with Young Life at a critical time in his Christian walk.
+His wife of 38 years, Sue, also accepted Jesus at Forest Home.
 They have two sons and have enjoyed many years at family camp.
-Jim has been an architect for 36 years with the firm LPA.
+Jim has been an architect for 38 years with the firm LPA.
 Jim also assists mission efforts overseas by serving on the Board design team, a subset of Greater European Missions.
 He and Sue encourage marriages and families toward the truth of Christ, which has led them back to Forest Home.